masao/ttl2html/README.md

 * ``about_file``: Specified filename is used for documenting schemas of the dataset.
 It requires SHACL documentation within the dataset.
 By default, the filename `about.html` is used.
 * ``admin_name``: Name of the dataset publisher displayed at the footer.
 * ``copyright_year``: Copyright year statement displayed at the footer along with the ``admin_name`` parameter above.
+* ``logo``: The logo image file to be displayed on the menu.
+Specify the file path or URL.

 ## See also